15Five raises $30.7 million for weekly employee evaluations

 15Five competes directly with startups like San Francisco-based Lattice, which has raised $24.5 million to date for its software-as-a-service business development tool set, and Reflektive, a self-described “people management” platform provider that’s raked in over $100 million since emerging from stealth in 2014.
 That’s not to mention LinkedIn acquisition target Glint, which develops a suite of employee engagement tools, and Melbourne, Australia-based employee analytics and staff surveying company Culture Amp.

 But investors like Next47 partner Matthew Cowan aren’t concerned.
 He expects 15Five’s focus on deeper analytics and career-tracking features will (and already have) set it apart from the pack.
-To this end, 15Five has been cash-flow positive for “most” of the past few years and has nearly 2,000 paying customers (up from 1,700 in December 2018), including Spotify, LinkedIn, Indeed, HubSpot, Credit Karma, TechStyle, Citrix, NationBuilder, Vend, Ubiquity, and Warby Parker.
+To this end, 15Five has been cash-flow positive for “most” of the past few years and has 2,000 paying customers (up from 1,700 in December 2018), including Spotify, Indeed, HubSpot, Credit Karma, TechStyle, Citrix, NationBuilder, Vend, Ubiquity, and Warby Parker.

 15Five’s basic subscription starts at $7 per person per month.
 The costlier Plus plan, which starts at $14 per person per month, adds in reports and objectives.